MicrosoftDocs/winrt-api/windows.devices.lights.effects/lamparraycustomeffect.md

 ## -description
 This effect provides and entry-point for developer-defined custom effects into the effect framework; allowing it to be included and scheduled within playlists.

 ## -remarks
-Similar to [BitmapEffect](lamparraybitmapeffect.md), a developer specifies the subset of lamp indexes to affect and then subcribes to the [UpdateRequested](lamparraycustomeffect_updaterequested.md) event to modify lamp state at a recurring interval.
+Similar to [BitmapEffect](lamparraybitmapeffect.md), a developer specifies the subset of lamp indexes to affect and then subscribes to the [UpdateRequested](lamparraycustomeffect_updaterequested.md) event to modify lamp state at a recurring interval.

 ## -see-also

 ## -examples